On the minimum bisection of random $3$-regular graphs: Preliminaries

-\textbf{Configuration model.} We now introduce the probability space we will be working with until the end of this paper - the configuration model introduced by Bender and Canfield~\cite{BC} and further developed by Bollobás~\cite{Bol} and by Wormald~\cite{W78}.
-We are given $dn$ points, with $dn$ being even, indexed by $(P_{i,j})_{1\leq i\leq d, 1\leq j\leq n}$ and regrouped into $n$ buckets according to their second index.
-The probability space we work with is the space of perfect matchings of these $dn$ points equipped with the uniform probability.
-We call \textit{configuration} a perfect matching of $(P_{i,j})_{1\leq i\leq d, 1\leq j\leq n}$.
-We also call \textit{partial configuration} a matching of $(P_{i,j})_{1\leq i\leq d, 1\leq j\leq n}$, which is not necessarily perfect.
-We now reconstruct the random $d-$regular graph model as follows.
-We identify the $d-$point buckets with the vertices of our random graph.
-By abuse of terminology, we use both buckets and vertices in the sequel to refer to the same objects by the above identification.
-An edge in the random regular graph between two (not necessarily different) vertices $v$ and $v'$ corresponds to an edge of the configuration between a point $P$ in the bucket $v$ and a point $P'$ in the bucket $v'$.
-It is well known that for any fixed value of $d$, this model is contiguous to the uniform distribution on random $d-$regular graphs, see~\cite{J95b} (two sequences of probability measures $(P_n)$ and $(Q_n)$ are contiguous, if for every sequence of measurable properties $A_n$, $\lim_{n \to \infty} P_n(A_n)=0 \iff \lim_{n \to \infty} Q_n(A_n)=0$).\\
+\textbf{Configuration model.} Given positive integers $d,n$ with $dn$ even, consider $dn$ points $(P_{i,j})_{1\leq i\leq d, 1\leq j\leq n}$ regrouped into $n$ buckets according to their second index.
+The \emph{configuration model} is the probability space of all perfect matchings of these $dn$ points equipped with the uniform probability measure.
+It was introduced by Bender and Canfield~\cite{BC} and further developed by Bollobás~\cite{Bol} and Wormald~\cite{W78}.

+We call \textit{configuration} a perfect matching of $(P_{i,j})_{i\in [d], j\in [n]}$.
+We also call \textit{partial configuration} a matching of $(P_{i,j})_{i\in [d], j\in [n]}$ which is not necessarily perfect.
+In order to transition from configurations to graphs, identify the buckets with the $n$ vertices of $G(n,d)$, and connect vertices $v$ and $v'$ by $k$ edges if the configuration contains $k$ pairs consisting of one point in the bucket $v$ and one point in the bucket $v'$ (in particular, one might add loops as well).
+It is well known that for any fixed value of $d$, this model is contiguous to the uniform distribution on simple $d$-regular graphs, see~\cite{J95b}.

-The following lemma has by now become a standard result in the field of random graphs. \begin{lemma}[\cite{NW}, Theorem 2.6 and \cite{Bol1}] For every $\ell\ge 1$ and $d\ge 3$, the number of cycles of length $\ell$ in a random $d-$regular graph converges in distribution to a Poisson random variable. \end{lemma}
+The following lemma is a standard result in the field of random graphs. \begin{lemma}[\cite{NW}, Theorem 2.6 and \cite{Bol1}] For every $\ell\ge 1$ and $d\ge 3$, the number of cycles of length $\ell$ in a random $d$-regular graph converges in distribution to a Poisson random variable. \end{lemma}

-\textbf{$2-$core.} We define next the \textit{$2-$core} $C_2(H)$ of a graph $H$ as the (unique) largest subgraph of $H$ with respect to inclusion, in which every vertex is of degree at least two, see Figure~\ref{fig 4}.
-The following observation is well-known.
-We include a proof for the sake of completeness.
+The next well-known observation explains how to algorithmically construct the 2-core of a graph.
+For the sake of completeness, we give the proof of it as well.